Berserk (manga): Artwork

 Critics and readers have consistently praised Miura's artwork in Berserk.
-Bertschy emphasized how the series' visual execution stood out, particularly noting the masterful cross-hatching techniques and obsessive attention to atmospheric detail.
+Bertschy emphasized how the series's visual execution stood out, particularly noting the masterful cross-hatching techniques and obsessive attention to atmospheric detail.
 He found the art style reminiscent of 1950s horror comics from EC Comics, perfectly matching the narrative's grim tone, and hailed Miura as both a skilled artist and storyteller.
 Thompson focused on Miura's precise depictions of medieval architecture and weaponry, while acknowledging occasional stylistic inconsistencies in human figures.
 McElhatton admitted initial reservations about the art but praised its uniquely disturbing portrayal of supernatural elements.
 Publishers Weekly identified a distinctive 1980s aesthetic characterized by economical dialogue, dynamic action sequences, and effective use of shadow.

 Campbell described the artwork's unprecedented level of detail, comparing its visual impact only to Claymore while maintaining Berserks singular artistic identity.
 In his review of volume 27, Campbell further emphasized how the series redefined standards for artistic detail in manga.
 Yegulalp observed significant artistic evolution, noting that while early volumes appeared unpolished, the artwork achieved remarkable consistency and sophistication by volume eight.
-Brienza remarked Miura's practice of working without a large team of assistants despite the series' technical demands.
+Brienza remarked Miura's practice of working without a large team of assistants despite the series's technical demands.
 (Note: Miura had a few assistants who helped him on Berserk.)
 In her review for Graphic Novel Reporter, Brienza characterized the artwork as an exquisite erotic-grotesque fusion of Dungeons & Dragons-style high fantasy, noting its broad appeal across genders.

 Santos highlighted Miura's sophisticated manipulation of light and shadow to create immersive environments, contrasting this with other artists' tendency to neglect background details.
 Kimlinger ranked the artwork among manga's most technically accomplished, particularly praising its emotional expressiveness, creature designs, and visceral combat sequences.
 Chetri compared the surreal visuals to works by M. C. Escher, identifying influences from Hellraiser and H. P. Lovecraft's Cthulhu Mythos.
 Penilhas emphasized the artwork's consistent quality and powerful emotional conveyance throughout the series.
 Traub drew parallels between Miura's apocalyptic tableaus and Hieronymus Bosch's paintings, noting the instantly recognizable quality of key visual motifs.